Austin Amusement Park Injury Lawyers

-When you go to an amusement park, you expect a fun-filled day of rides, food and games.
+When you go to an amusement park, you expect a fun-filled day of rides, food, and games.
 For approximately 1,500 people nationwide in 2015, this wasn’t the case.
-They left the grounds with injuries, some minor, some severe, a small few were fatal.
-The occurrence of these tragic circumstances, according to a study released every year by the International Association of Amusement Parks and Attractions (IAAPA), spiked to its highest rate in 2015 than it has in seven years.
+They left the grounds with injuries, some minor, some severe; a small few were fatal.
+The occurrence of these tragic circumstances, according to a study released every year by the International Association of Amusement Parks and Attractions (IAAPA), spiked to its highest rate in seven years in 2015, but hundreds to thousands are injured, on average, every year at amusement parks.

-If you or a loved one has sustained any type of injury in an Austin amusement park accident due to their negligence, then you deserve to be paid for all damages due to premises liability.
-The Austin personal injury attorneys at Briggle & Polan, PLLC are prepared to handle your claim and fight on your behalf for fair compensation.
+If you or a loved one sustained any type of injury in an amusement park accident due to negligence, the property owner is responsible for your damages under Texas’s premises liability laws.
+This means that you are likely entitled to financial compensation for your damages, such as medical bills, lost wages, and pain and suffering.
+The Austin amusement park injury attorneys at Briggle & Polan, PLLC are prepared to handle your claim and fight on your behalf for fair compensation.
+We have recovered millions of dollars on behalf of our clients; find out how we can help you today.

 Amusement Park Accident Statistics

-The injury rate depends greatly on your point of measurement; there were 4.8 injuries per million attendees, and 0.8 injuries per million riders.
+Pinpointing the rate of injury at amusement parks is not necessarily an easy task.
+In fact, the injury rate depends greatly on your point of measurement; there were 4.8 injuries per million attendees and 0.8 injuries per million riders.
 The accuracy of the reports released by the IAAPA may be slightly affected by amusement park participation; 413 parks were invited to participate in the study, but only 84 provided attendance and rider data.
 This is still enough to give an accurate estimate of total injuries, as participating parks provided 71 percent of total ridership data throughout the U.S.

-It’s estimated that about 2-3 people die every year at an amusement park on average.
+It’s estimated that, on average, about two to three people die every year at amusement parks.
 One such accident at a waterpark in Kansas has stirred much conversation about whether theme park rides are safe, whether the employees operating them are competent enough, and whether proper warning is given to riders of potential dangers.

 Texas Amusement Park Ride Regulations